acidbutter96/mel-davis-store/README.md

 ### Checkout

-O botão de Checkout cria uma sessão Stripe Checkout usando os itens do carrinho (cada `variantId` é tratado como um `price id`).
+The Checkout button creates a Stripe Checkout session using the cart items (each `variantId` is treated as a `price id`).

-Pré-requisitos:
+Prerequisites:
-- Definir `NEXT_PUBLIC_URL` corretamente (usado para `success_url` e `cancel_url`).
+- Set `NEXT_PUBLIC_URL` correctly (used for `success_url` and `cancel_url`).
-- Produtos devem ter Prices ativos no Stripe; o `variantId` armazenado no carrinho corresponde ao `price.id` retornado.
+- Products must have active Prices in Stripe; the `variantId` stored in the cart corresponds to the returned `price.id`.

-Fluxo:
+Flow:
-1. Usuário abre o carrinho e clica em Checkout.
+1. The user opens the cart and clicks Checkout.
-2. A server action `createCheckoutSession` cria a sessão no Stripe.
+2. The `createCheckoutSession` server action creates the session in Stripe.
-3. O usuário é redirecionado para a página hospedada do Stripe.
+3. The user is redirected to Stripe's hosted page.
-4. Ao concluir, Stripe redireciona para `/?checkout=success` (ou `cancel`).
+4. Upon completion, Stripe redirects to `/?checkout=success` (or `cancel`).

-Se ocorrer erro (ex: price inválido), uma mensagem aparece no carrinho.
+If an error occurs (e.g., invalid price), a message appears in the cart.

 > [!TIP]
-> If all produtos apareciam como "Out of stock": garanta que você só define `stock` quando quiser controlar o inventário.
-Remova o metadata ou deixe-o vazio para produtos com estoque "ilimitado" / não rastreado; use `stock=0` apenas quando realmente indisponível.
+> If every product shows as "Out of stock", make sure you only set `stock` when you want to control inventory.
+Remove the metadata or leave it empty for products with "unlimited" / untracked stock; use `stock=0` only when it's truly unavailable.

 ## Variants